e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

   <img :src = "doctorImage" alt="" style="width:400px;height:250px">
 ```

 This is a standard tag but with slightly different `src` attribute.
-This attribute is written with the use of Vue syntax in order to use object instead of simple paths of the images.
+This attribute is written with the use of Vue syntax in order to use object instead of simple paths to the images.
 Hence, to make our slide work, we should import the image to the slide and assign it to the doctorImage object, so the engine will correctly process the source attribute for `img` tag:

 ```JS
 <script>